D3Engineering/aditof_sdk/sdcard-images-utils/dragonboard410c/utils/README.md

 --image_name
         Specify the name of the resulting image.
         Default: dragonboard410c_latest_<sha of HEAD commit from "branch">
+--sdcard_name
+	Specify the name of the sdcard device that the image will be DD'ed onto Example : sudo /bin/dd if=dragonboard410c_lastest_<sha of HEAD commit from \"branch\"> of=/dev/sdcard_name bs=4M status=progress

 ```
 #### Troubleshooting
 1. For the script to work with other `kernel_branch` / `kernel_repo` values make sure to specify the `kernel_patches` which is the folder containing this patches.
 This folder must be in [the linux patches for dragonboard folder](https://github.com/analogdevicesinc/aditof_sdk/tree/master/sdcard-images-utils/dragonboard410c/linux-patches)